 Students transferring from another school may, upon the school's 'review of the students' previous records and, a written and practical review, receive credit for clock hours toward completion of student learning objective and course requirements of a program at Centralia Beauty College.
 Centralia Beauty College may accept between zero and 450 clock hours a student has accrued from another school.
-This requirement also applies to all New Market Skills students.
+This requirement applies to New Market students transferring from another program.
+However, this requirement does not apply to New Market students attending Centralia Beauty College transferring over to a Self Pay student.
+New Market students transitioning over to the Self Pay Cosmetology program at Centralia Beauty College, the students previous hours will be evaluated by the school and the school reserves the right to accept as many transfer hours as the school deems acceptable based on the content, quality, and requirements that have been met by the student.
 The transfer clock hours will have an impact on a student's SAP evaluation points and / OR the midpoint of the contracted hours of the enrolled program at Centralia.
 A student's attendance rate and academic average is based on those hours accrued at Centralia Beauty College and does not include the hours transferred from the students' previous school.
 A student coming into this institution with hours from another institution will have those hours counted towards the total required hours and towards the purpose of calculating the student's Maximum Time Frame, but those hours do NOT factor into the student's SAP attendance and academic averages.
 Centralia Beauty College does not and will not recruit students already attending or enrolled in another school offering similar programs of study.
 The Washington State Department of Licensing does not recognize hours attended at schools that are not recognized by Washington State Legislature.